-Robert J. Jones became chancellor at the University of Illinois at Urbana-Champaign on September 26, 2016.
-Jones, who served as president of the University at Albany, State University of New York (SUNY) since 2013, is an experienced and accomplished scientist and research university leader.
+Robert J. Jones became chancellor of the University of Illinois at Urbana-Champaign on September 26, 2016.
+He previously served as president of the University at Albany, State University of New York (SUNY) and is an experienced and accomplished scientist and research university leader.

 A Georgia native, Jones, born in 1951, earned a bachelor’s degree in agronomy from Fort Valley State College, a master’s degree in crop physiology from the University of Georgia, and a doctorate in crop physiology from the University of Missouri, Columbia.
 He is a member of the American Academy of Arts and Sciences and is a fellow of the American Society of Agronomy and the Crop Science Society of America.
-He began his academic career as a faculty member at Minnesota and became an internationally respected authority on plant physiology.
-He is a fellow of the American Society of Agronomy and the Crop Science Society of America.
-During his tenure at Albany, Jones launched that university’s largest and most strategic academic expansion in 50 years, including establishment of the nation’s first integrated College of Emergency Preparedness, Homeland Security and Cybersecurity.
-He created the university’s first College of Engineering and Applied Sciences, nurtured a deep academic affiliation with historic Albany Law School, established Albany’s first vice presidency for health sciences and biomedical initiatives, and started the conversation about reinvigorating the arts and humanities, and obtained land resources and capitol funds to construct the Emerging Technology and Entrepreneurship Center.
+He began his academic career as a faculty member at Minnesota in 1978 and became an internationally respected authority on plant physiology.

+From Minnesota, Jones became the President of the University at Albany, one of SUNY system’s leading research universities.
+During his tenure there, Jones launched that university’s largest and most strategic academic expansion in 50 years, including establishment of the nation’s first integrated College of Emergency Preparedness, Homeland Security and Cybersecurity.
+He created the university’s first College of Engineering and Applied Sciences, established a deep academic affiliation with historic Albany Law School, established Albany’s first vice presidency for health sciences and biomedical initiatives, advanced strategies for reinvigorating the arts and humanities, and obtained land resources and capitol funds to construct the Emerging Technology and Entrepreneurship Center.

-Jones is married to Dr. Lynn Hassan Jones, a diagnostic radiologist.
-Together they have five children and two grandchildren.
+Jones is married to Dr. Lynn Hassan Jones, MD, a muscular skeletal diagnostic radiologist.
+Together they have five children and four grandchildren.